-At the Law Offices of Ogle, Elrod & Baril PLLC, we help Hamilton County residents who have suffered personal injuries because of someone else’s negligence pursue compensation for their financial losses.
+At the OEB Law, PLLC, we help Hamilton County residents who have suffered personal injuries because of someone else’s negligence pursue compensation for their financial losses.
 We conduct a thorough investigation of accidents, file injury claims, and negotiate a settlement on behalf of injury accident victims.

 We Investigate Your Accident to Prove Negligence